Multiple businesses have been destroyed in a suspected firebombing in Bunbury.

 It is believed the store sold illegal vapes and tobacco.

-Three neighbouring businesses, a dentist, a beauty salon and a pizza shop, were also severely damaged in the fire.
+Neighbouring businesses, a dentist and a beauty salon, were also severely damaged in the fire.

 Owner of Allure Beauty & Co told 9News it was only a matter of time before something serious happened.